-Dora Choco: Mini Dorayaki Pancake with Chocolate for Kids
+Dora Choco: Mini Dorayaki Chocolate Cake for Kids

-One of the most famous, long-serialized Japanese manga, Doraemon is on the air around the world and widely enjoyed.
-The main character, the gadget cat from the future, Doraemon is well-known for loving yummy buns.
+One of the most famous, long-serialized Japanese manga, Doraemon is on the air in many countries and the main character, the gadget cat from the future, Doraemon is well known for loving yummy buns.

-Actually, the pancake that appears in the popular manga is a traditional Japanese confection called “Dorayaki (どら焼き)“, which consists of 2 round, moist pancakes with sweet Azuki red bean paste “Anko (餡子)” in between, as shown below.
+Actually, the pancake that appears in the popular manga is a traditional Japanese sweet called “Dorayaki (どら焼き)“, which consists of 2 round, moist pancakes with sweet Azuki red bean paste “Anko (餡子)” in-between.

-But in modern times, Dorayaki comes in many varieties and various types, and among those, what is popular with children is the Dagashi version.
+But in modern times, Dorayaki comes in many varieties and various types, among which, what is especially popular with children is the Dagashi version.

-“Dagashi (駄菓子)” is a Japanese word for cheap and relatively small Japanese snacks and candies whose price ranges 10 to about 100 yen (about 1 USD), so kids can buy a variety of Dagashi even with their small pocket money.
+“Dagashi (駄菓子)” is the word for cheap, relatively small, unique Japanese snacks whose price ranges from 10 to about 100 yen (about 1 USD), so kids can buy a variety of Dagashi even with their small pocket money.

-Since today I purchased a famous Dagashi Dorayaki snack that is marketed mainly toward children at a supermarket near my house, here I will introduce it.
+Since today I bought a famous Dagashi Dorayaki cake that is marketed mainly toward children at a supermarket near my house, here I will introduce it.

-The Dorayaki pancake I purchased this time is this Dagashi called “Dora Choco (どらチョコ)” from Yaokin, a Japanese food company well-known for “Umaibo (うまい棒)” corn puffs.
+The Dorayaki pancake I picked up this time is this Dagashi called “Dora Choco (どらチョコ)” from Yaokin, a Japanese food company well-known for “Umaibo (うまい棒)” corn puffs.

-In the package, there are 2 soft, moist pancakes packed, which just look like traditional Dorayaki buns.
+In the package, there are 2 pieces of soft, moist pancake, which just look like traditional Dorayaki buns.
 But these cakes are pretty small compared to the regular variety.

-Besides, instead of sweetened Azuki red bean paste, thick, gooey chocolate cream is sandwiched between the 2 pancakes.
-What is better for kids, the Dorachoco cake only costs 30 yen in Japan.
+Besides, instead of sweet Azuki red bean paste, thick, gooey chocolate cream is sandwiched between the 2 pancakes.
+What is better for kids, the Dora Choco chocolate cake only costs 30 yen.

-In brief, the Dagashi treat, Dora Choco is the mini Dorayaki pancake for kids with rich chocolate cream in the middle, and it is a delicious fusion of Japanese Wagashi and Western!
+In a nutshell, the Dagashi treat, Dora Choco is the mini-version Dorayaki cake for children with rich chocolate cream in the middle, and it is a delicious fusion of Japanese Wagashi and Western!